snoice45/StraysCue/README.md

 in this process, the NGOs can greatly benefit from this tool.

 ## Tools and Technologies used:
-The UI-UX was developed using Figma.
+The UI-UX was developed using Figma.<br/>
-The frontend is made with React and backend with Django.
+The frontend is made with React and backend with Django. <br/>
 Axios was used to integrate frontend with backend.

 ## Demo: